 1. Define your mission and goals

 A comprehensive corporate communications strategy can’t be effective without a defined mission statement.
 If you don’t already have one, take some time to write up the mission of your company, firm or organization.
 Clearly explain what you’re about and state some short and long-term goals.
-Then think about what you need to achieve those goals, how to measure progress, and how an effective communications strategy can help you.
+Then think about what you need to achieve those goals, measure progress, and how an effective communications strategy can help you.
 For example, do you want to encourage teamwork?
 Gratitude?
 A little healthy competition?
 The more specific you can be about your goals, and the more you can quantify them, the easier it will be to measure success and failure down the road.

 3. Mobile accessibility